aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/workbook-conversions/pdf/fit-all-worksheet-columns-on-single-pdf-page/_index.md

 {{% alert color="primary" %}}

-Sometimes you want to generate a PDF file that fits all a worksheet's columns onto one page.
-The [**PdfSaveOptions.allColumnsInOnePagePerSheet**](https://reference.aspose.com/cells/javascript-cpp/pdfsaveoptions/#allColumnsInOnePagePerSheet--) property provides this feature in a very easy-to-use manner.
+Sometimes you want to generate a PDF file that fits all of a worksheet's columns onto one page.
+The [**PdfSaveOptions.allColumnsInOnePagePerSheet**](https://reference.aspose.com/cells/javascript-cpp/pdfsaveoptions/#allColumnsInOnePagePerSheet--) property provides this feature in a very easy‑to‑use manner.
 Complex calculations such as the height and width of the output PDF are handled internally and are based on the data in the worksheet.

 {{% /alert %}}